 2. Can “sanctified” be used outside of religion?

-Yes, while it’s often used in religious contexts, it can also describe anything regarded as deeply meaningful, pure, or sacred.
+Yes.
+While it’s often used in religious contexts, it can also describe anything regarded as deeply meaningful, pure, or “sacred” in a cultural or emotional sense.

 3. How is “sanctified” used in a sentence?